 Chattanooga is a popular summer travel destination because of the outdoor activities around the city.
-Add to that dining, as the Scenic City’s culinary scene includes lots of restaurants that offer rooftops, decks, and patios to enjoy the fresh air.
+Add to that dining, as the Scenic City’s culinary scene includes plenty of restaurants that offer rooftops, decks, and patios to enjoy the fresh air.
 Chattanooga’s combination of delicious cuisine and inviting outdoor spaces are sure to delight any culinary connoisseur.
 Here are some of our favorite outdoor dining destinations.

 Chattanooga’s only German-American gastropub, Brewhaus pairs classics like schnitzel, egg noodles, and brats with German-inspired beer and wines.
 Brewhaus is best enjoyed on the covered porch overlooking Coolidge Park or the sunny outdoor patio.

 A Chattanooga staple since 1982, the Pickle Barrel is the place to go for burgers, sandwiches, and, of course, enormous fried pickles.
-The second story patio feels like a tree house in the middle of downtown and is the perfect place to people watch.
+The second story patio feels like a tree house in the middle of downtown and is the perfect place to people-watch.

-Chattanooga’s historic Seed-Feed Supply Co. now houses The Feed Table and Tavern.
+Chattanooga’s historic Seed-Feed Supply Co. now houses The Feed Co.
+Table and Tavern.
 You’ll find creative, farm-fresh staples like the short rib "pot roast" or the Tremont burger.
 Grab a seat on the elegant yet rustic deck for a perfect night out in Chattanooga.